mjhegarty/Aslani-s_Angels/README.md

 Codewise there are 2 sections, the on-patient mircocontroller and the Raspberry Pi.

-The mircocontroller is an Arduino Uno r3, and it converts analog sensor data to digital data using `Analogread` inside a timer ISR that happens every 2ms aka sampling at 500Hz.
+The microcontroller is an Arduino Uno r3, and it converts analog sensor data to digital data using `Analogread` inside a timer ISR that happens every 2ms aka sampling at 500Hz.
 This digital data is then passed to an XBee module using serial port connection where it is transmitted OTA.